 DRAMA & THEATRE STUDIES DEPARTMENT

-The Drama & Theatre Studies department is a thriving hub of activity at Prince Henry’s with lots of extra-curricular activities on offer, and with staff who are experienced and committed to enabling students to achieve their full potential in the subject.
-We are a happy department and we aim to encourage an atmosphere of respect and understanding coupled with academic achievement.
+The Drama and Theatre Studies department is a thriving hub of activity at Prince Henry’s with staff who are experienced and committed to enabling students to achieve their full potential in the subject.
+We aim to encourage an atmosphere of respect and understanding coupled with academic achievement.
+All production elements are on offer, including performance, design or directorial.
+Pupils are given a broad and dynamic range of texts to discover and explore as well as hands on guidance and advice for both the practical and theoretical perspectives.

-All students will receive 1 lesson of Drama per month as part of their English lesson provision.
-These lessons are taught in the Drama Studio and the Arts Centre.
+All students will receive one lesson of drama per month as part of their English lesson provision.
+These lessons are taught in the Drama Studio or the Arts Theatre.

-What is assessed – knowledge and understanding of drama and theatre, study of one set text and analysis and evaluation of live theatre makers
+What is assessed – Knowledge and understanding of drama and theatre, study of one Shakespeare text and analysis and evaluation of the work of live theatre makers

-How it is assessed – Written exam – 40% of GCSE
+How it is assessed – Written exam – 40% of total grade

 Component 2 – Devising Drama (practical)

-How it is assessed – Devising Log, Devised Performance – 40% of GCSE
+How it is assessed – Devising Logs, (60 marks) Devised Performance (20 marks) – 40% of total grade

 Component 3 – Texts in Practice (practical)

-How it is assessed – Performances of both extracts – 20% of GCSE
+How it is assessed – Performance of both extracts (20 marks each) to AQA Examiner – 20% of total grade

 Component 1 – Drama and Theatre

-What is assessed – Knowledge and understanding of drama and theatre, study of two set plays and analysis and evaluation of the work of live theatre makers
+What is assessed – Knowledge and understanding of drama and theatre, study of two set plays, (one chosen from List A, one chosen from List B), and analysis and evaluation of the work of live theatre makers

 Component 2 – Creating Original Drama (practical)

 What is assessed – Process of creating devised drama and performance of the devised piece, (students may contribute as performer, designer or director).
-The devised piece will be influenced by the methodologies of a prescribed practitioner.
+The devised piece must be influenced by the work and methodologies of one prescribed practitioner

-How it is assessed – Working notebook, devised performance – 30% of A-Level
+How it is assessed – Working Notebook, (40 marks) devised performance (20 marks) – 30% of total grade

 Component 3 – Making Theatre (practical)

-What is assessed – Practical exploration and interpretation of three extracts, each taken from a different play, methodology of a prescribed practitioner applied to Extract 3 (students may contribute as performer, designer or director) as well as a Reflective Report analysing and evaluating theatrical interpretation of all three extracts.
+What is assessed – Practical exploration and interpretation of three extracts, each taken from a different play, methodology of a prescribed practitioner must be applied to Extract 3 (students contribute as performer, designer or director), as well as a Reflective Report analysing and evaluating theatrical interpretation of all three extracts

-How it is assessed – Performance of Extract 3 and Reflective Report – 30% of A-Level
+How it is assessed – Performance of Extract 3 (40 marks) and a Reflective Report (20 marks), both marked by an AQA Examiner – 30% of total grade

-There are a large number of extra-curricular drama activities on offer at PHHS.
+There are a large number of extra-curricular drama activities on offer at Prince Henry’s.
 Here is an example of the activities that take place every school year:

-• Year 9 and Year 10 Performing Arts Club
+- Year 9 and Year 10 Drama Club

 2014 – “Anything Goes”